 Sodium sulfite was shown to be toxic to human cells in a 2020 in vitro clinical trial.

-Overall, we don't currently recommend Simpler Hair Color due to some of its inactive ingredients.
+Overall, we don't currently recommend Simpler Hair Color due to our health concerns about the inactive ingredients discussed above.

 Most hair dye products that we've come across in our research have contained ingredients that we deem to be questionable from a health perspective.